National Museum of African American History & Culture, Washington D.C.

 The exhibition is divided into 15 sections: American South, American West, Civil Rights, Clothing and Dress, Communities, Education, Family, Literature, Military, Music, Photography, Politics, Religious Groups, Segregation, and Slavery.

 The permanent exhibition of the NMAAHC begins 70 feet below ground, in a dramatic, triple-height, dim-light gallery.
 Through a “timeline” elevator, the public goes back to the 15th century, reaching the historical underground gallery which dramatically depicts the forced transfer from Africa to America, slavery, segregation, and the long and difficult battle for obtaining civil rights and equality.
-The exhibition here features videos, documents, and artifacts – many of which really spine-chilling, such as the iron shackles utilized by slave-traders or a whip used to punish those who dared oppose mistreatment.
+The exhibition here features videos, documents, and artifacts – many of which really spine-chilling, such as the iron shackles utilized by slave traders or a whip used to punish those who dared oppose mistreatment.

 Thereafter, the visitors move up and the exhibition unfolds near the perimeter of the museum, with panoramic views on Washington’s monumental features, including the Mall and the Monument Grounds.
-This part of the permanent exhibition is dedicated to various aspects of African American life and culture – from everyday life to spirituality, from visual and performance artists to sports celebrities, from music to fashion.
+This part of the permanent exhibition is dedicated to various aspects of African American life and culture – from everyday life to spirituality, from visual and performance artists to sports celebrities, and from music to fashion.

 Cut-out scheme, image Freelon Adjaye Bond/SmithGroup